CITCEA-UPC/oscillations_map/README.md

 # CITCEA Oscillation Database

-Interactive map visualization of oscillation data from the Spanish electrical grid.
+Interactive map visualization of oscillation data from the World electrical grid.

 ## Deployment